 Q. What is melanoma?

 A. Melanoma, the most serious form of skin cancer, is characterized by the uncontrolled growth of pigment-producing cells.
-Melanomas may appear on the skin suddenly without warning but also can develop on an existing mole.
+Melanoma may appear on the skin suddenly without warning but also can develop within an existing mole.
 The overall incidence of melanoma continues to rise.
-In fact, melanoma rates in the United States doubled from 1982 to 2011.1
+In fact, melanoma rates in the United States doubled from 1988 to 2019, and worldwide, the number of melanoma diagnoses are expected to increase by more than 50% by 2040.1

 Q. Is melanoma a serious disease?

 A. Melanoma is highly treatable when detected early, but advanced melanoma can spread to the lymph nodes and internal organs, which can result in death.
-It is estimated that 7,230 people will die from melanoma in 2019.2-3
+It is estimated that 7,650 people will die from melanoma in 2022 in the United States.2,3

 Q. What causes melanoma?

-A. Exposure to natural and artificial ultraviolet light is a risk factor for all types of skin cancer, including melanoma.2 Research indicates that UV light from the sun and tanning beds can both cause melanoma and increase the risk of a benign mole progressing to melanoma.4
+A. Excess exposure to UV radiation from sunlight or use of indoor tanning increases risk for all skin cancer types, including melanoma, as does a personal history of the disease.3 Research indicates that both UV light from the sun and tanning beds can cause melanoma and increase the risk of a benign mole progressing to melanoma.4

 Experiencing five or more blistering sunburns between ages 15 and 20 increases one's melanoma risk by 80 percent.5